-The following uses may be permitted when approved by the Hearings Officer pursuant to the provisions of MCC 34.6300 to 34.6335:
+The following uses may be permitted when found by the approval authority to satisfy the applicable provisions in MCC 36.6300 to 36.6335 or the criteria listed for the use:

-- (A) Commercial activities that are in conjunction with a farm use, except for facilities for processing crops that meet the standards for crop source, building size, and other applicable siting standards pursuant to 34.2625(L). - (B) Operations conducted for: - (1) Mining and processing of geothermal resources as defined by ORS 522.005 and oil and gas as defined by ORS 520.005 not otherwise permitted under this section; and - (2) Mining, crushing or stockpiling of aggregate and other mineral and other subsurface resources subject to ORS 215.298. - (C) Public parks and playgrounds.
-A public park may be established consistent with the provisions of ORS 195.120 and MCC 34.2640.
+- (A) Commercial activities that are in conjunction with a farm use, except for facilities for processing crops that meet the standards for crop source, building size, and other applicable siting standards pursuant to 36.2625(L) above.
+Uses under this provision shall be subject to the approval criteria in MCC 36.6315(1) through (7). - (B) Operations conducted for: - (1) Mining and processing of geothermal resources as defined by ORS 522.005 and oil and gas as defined by ORS 520.005 not otherwise permitted under this section; and - (2) Mining, crushing or stockpiling of aggregate and other mineral and other subsurface resources subject to ORS 215.298. - (C) Community centers owned by a governmental agency or a nonprofit community organization and operated primarily by and for residents of the local rural community.
+The use shall meet the provisions in MCC 36.2640. - (D) Type C home occupation as provided for in MCC 36.6655 through 36.6665. - (E) A facility for the primary processing of forest products, provided that such facility is compatible with farm uses described in ORS 215.203 (2).